ReclusiveEagle/YouTube-download-tools/README.md

 Comments have been added to the .bat file.

 ## What does this do?
-This script automates the download process, asking the user for a URL, presenting them with a list of videos to download and then proceeds to download and preserve metadata such as description, video name, channel The script will do the following in order.
+This script automates the download process, asking the user for a URL, presenting them with a list of videos to download and then proceeds to download and preserve metadata such as description, video name, channel.

+The script will do the following in order.

 1. CD to the current location the .bat file is in and sets the commandline to recognzie Unicode 8 formatting. *Unicode 8 will preserve file names without broken characters and is even able to display emojis*